cyberomulus/SiteMapGeneratorBundle/README.md

     	foreach ($articles as $art)
     		$urls[] = new SiteMapLEntry($this->generateUrl("blog_show", array('slug' => $art->getSlug())),
     										$art->getLastMod());
-    		// see doc of composer package cyberomulus/sitemap-generator for create a complete SiteMapLEntry
+    		// see doc of composer package cyberomulus/sitemap-generator for create a complete SiteMapLEntry and include image for Google extra

     	return $urls;
     }